JimmyCerone/ideaBank/Atomic/Tech Refinement.md

 Questions: Is BV editable?
 Are we doing this already?

 My Rating: 5
-Team Rating:
+Team Rating: 5
+Difference: 0

 Reasoning: I think this is a 5 because there are going to be snags as this is a very detail oriented story.

 https://jira.amway.com:8443/browse/FUS-1741

-My Rating: 5
+My Rating: 8
-Team Rating: 5
+Team Rating: 8
 Difference: 0

 Reasoning: This feels like a caching issue and in my experience that can be hard to pinpoint and test.